PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 model, which may, perhaps perform worse, but which can be used to test the principle functionality of the presented tool.
 Ideally, authors should provide the code to train the original model, though depending on the contributions of the paper, it need not be executed.
+For proprietary models accesses through an API, authors should provide on HotCRP with their submission an account with an API key and enough credits to perform the evaluation (there is a specific field in the submission form for that).

 Authors should note that the hosting options that we consider as valid have different file size limits and constraints and that dividing or compressing such